zaihanoi/zaihanoi.github.io/wu/2million/2million.md

 This time the respone was `200 OK` and we had many thing to try.

-11. I tried with the `GET` request to `/api/v1/admin/auth` to check if my account is admin and gained the info that my account was a normal account.
+### Step 11.
+I tried with the `GET` request to `/api/v1/admin/auth` to check if my account is admin and gained the info that my account was a normal account.
 I tried to send `POST` request to `/api/v1/admin/vpn/generate` but it was `401 Unauthorized`.
 I noticed the line: `"PUT":{"/api/v1/admin/settings/update": "Update user settings"}` so I tried to sent some request:

 ```bash
 curl http://2million.htb/api/v1/admin/settings/update -H 'Cookie: PHPSESSID=<MY_COOKIE>' -X PUT -d '' -H 'Content-Type: application/json' | jq